Chiropractic, Physiotherapy, Or Surgery. Which Option Is Best & Why?

 It is important to mention that chiropractic, physiotherapy or surgery does not cure scoliosis.
 Scoliosis is a life-long condition.
 Targeted chiropractic adjustment (treatment) or scoliosis-specific physiotherapy procedures can help improve muscle strength and joint mobility for better functioning muscles, ligaments, joints, and spinal discs.
 With a better tone of the spinal joints and soft tissues (muscles, ligaments, and spinal disc), posture improves.
 Improvements in posture can impact the scoliotic curve to a point where some corrections are possible.
 But, the most critical significance of target-specific chiropractic or physiotherapy treatment is whether it decreases the chance of progression.
 In addition to improvements in posture, chiropractors can address pain and other symptoms associated with adolescent or adult scoliosis.

-Should you opt for a Surgical Option?
+Should you opt for Scoliosis Surgery?

 Is Spine Operation a Good Option?

 - A published article on the BioMed platform in 2008 related alarming statistics of postoperative benefits.
-This multi-doctor debate related that nearly a third of all postoperative patients lose the benefits achieved through surgical intervention in less than a decade.
+This multi-doctor debate related that nearly a third of all postoperative patients lose the benefits of surgical intervention in less than a decade.
 We have also provided this article for your review; please click on the highlighted blue text above to download this eye-opening research article.

 Should you see a chiropractor for your scoliosis?